EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Non-cooperate Game

 It is worth emphasizing that asymptotic social optimum strategies may not be $\epsilon$-Nash equilibrium strategies.
 Under the asymptotic social optimum strategies, an agent may significantly reduce its own expected cost by only changing its own strategy, while causing even more cost for others, and comprehensively, give rise to the overall expected cost.

-One more point needs to be stated in advance.
-In this paper, when we solve first-order ordinary differential equations, unless otherwise specified, we are looking for classical solutions (i.e., continuously differentiable solutions), not weak or viscosity ones.

-\subsection{Non-cooperate Game}
+\section{Non-cooperate Game}

-In this subsection, we aim to find an $\epsilon$-Nash equilibrium for this system.
+In this section, we aim to find an $\epsilon$-Nash equilibrium for this system.
 We will use a mean-field approximation approach, in which we construct $C[0,T] $ functions to approximate certain processes.
 Our approach can be outlined in the following steps. \begin{enumerate} \item The first step in constructing a mean-field approximation is to approximate $Q$ with a continuous function $\bar{Q}=(\bar{Q}(t))_{t\in[0,T]}$.
-It follows from \eqref{price process} that the approximate price process $(\bar{P}(t))_{t\in[0,T]}$ satisfies
+It follows from \eqref{price process} that the approximate price function $(\bar{P}(t))_{t\in[0,T]}$ satisfies

 \item Replace $P_t$ by $\bar{P}(t)$ in objective function $J_i$ to obtain an auxiliary objective function